How I Turned My Life Into a Kanban RPG

 You don’t need fancy software or expensive tools — just a few simple components:

-• A board or surface (whiteboard, pin board, or side of a desk).
+- A board or surface — whiteboard, pin board, fridge door, or side of a desk.

 Pink notes are for the big goals — the main objectives.
 In game terms, they’re the chapters or zones that shape the story arc.
-In real life, they’re our objectives: the things we want to achieve that carry meaning beyond the day-to-day.
-Creating a pink feels like a story worth pursuing — the map opens, the stakes rise, and I know I’m committing to something worth the grind.
+In real life, they’re the things I want to achieve that carry meaning beyond the day-to-day.
+Creating a pink note feels like opening a new zone: the map expands, the stakes rise, and I know I’m committing to something worth the grind.

 Main Quests - Actions (Blue)

 Blue notes are the quests that drive progress.
-In game terms, once a new zone or chapter is unlocked, you don’t just have one mission — you have a chain of quests that need to be completed to be able to conclude the story .
-Each pink story arc or objective will contain multiple blue quests that move the narrative forward.
+In game terms, once a new zone or chapter is unlocked, there isn’t just one mission — there is a chain of quests that need to be completed to finish the story arc.
+Each pink story arc or objective contains multiple blue quests that move the narrative forward.

-On my board, blues move across lanes like To Do → In Progress → Blocked → Done.
+On my board, blues move across lanes like To Do → Doing → Done.
 If one gets stuck, I don’t force it.
-I park it in Blocked Lane, create yellow fetch quests to clear the obstacle, and then pull the blue back into play.
-Finishing a blue note is always satisfying — I crumple it and feel that instant reward, knowing I’ve progressed the larger arc.
+I create yellow mini quests to clear the obstacle, then pull the blue back into play.
+Finishing a blue note is always satisfying — I can see progress, move the work forward, and know I’ve advanced the larger arc.

-Sometimes, though, yellows also serve as reminders of dependencies.
-A blue quest may be blocked not because of a minor chore, but because it relies on the completion of another blue first.
-In that case, I use a yellow as a marker: “before you can unlock this door, you must first find the key” It keeps the flow visible and stops me from losing track of why something is stalled.
+Sometimes yellows are simple chores.
+Other times, they are reminders of dependencies.
+A blue quest may be blocked because it relies on another task being completed first.
+In that case, the yellow note becomes a marker: “before you can unlock this door, you must first find the key.”

-Clearing yellows doesn’t give the same satisfaction as finishing a blue or concluding a pink — but it keeps the quest log clean, unblocks progress, and lets me focus on the missions that matter.
+Clearing yellows doesn’t always give the same satisfaction as finishing a blue or concluding a pink, but it keeps the quest log clean, unblocks progress, and lets me focus on the missions that matter.

 Why This Works